DerekYuntao/Tech-accumulate/README.md

-This is Yuntao Bao's technical blogs.
+This is Yuntao's technical blogs.

 2019-Now: Ph.D. student at OSU, USA